RobustFair: Adversarial Evaluation through Fairness Confusion Directed Gradient Search: Abstract

 \section{Abstract}

-The trustworthiness of deep neural networks is often challenged by their vulnerability to minor adversarial perturbations, which may not only undermine prediction accuracy (robustness) but also cause biased predictions for similar inputs (individual fairness).
-Accurate fairness \cite{AF} has been recently proposed to enforce a harmonic balance between accuracy and individual fairness.
-It induces the notion of fairness confusion matrix to categorize predictions as true fair, true biased, false fair, and false biased.
-In this paper, we propose a harmonic evaluation approach, named RobustFair, for the accurate fairness of a deep neural network, using adversarial perturbations crafted through fairness confusion directed gradient search.
-By using Taylor expansions to approximate the ground truths of adversarial instances, RobustFair can particularly identify the robustness defects entangled for spurious fairness, which are often elusive in robustness evaluation, and missing in individual fairness evaluation.
-Moreover, RobustFair can boost robustness and individual fairness evaluations by identifying robustness or fairness defects simultaneously.
-Empirical case studies on fairness benchmark datasets show that, compared with the state-of-the-art white-box robustness and individual fairness testing approaches, RobustFair detects significantly 1.77-11.87 times adversarial perturbations, yielding 1.83-13.12 times biased instances and 1.53-8.22 times false instances, including 1.62-3.00 times false fair instances.
-The adversarial instances can then be effectively exploited to improve the accurate fairness (and hence accuracy and individual fairness) of the original deep neural network through retraining.
-The empirical case studies further show that the adversarial instances identified by RobustFair outperform those identified by the other testing approaches, in promoting 21\% accurate fairness and 19\% individual fairness on multiple sensitive attributes, without sacrificing accuracy at all or even promoting it by up to 4\%.
+Deep neural networks (DNNs) often face challenges due to their vulnerability to various adversarial perturbations, including false perturbations that undermine prediction accuracy and biased perturbations that cause biased predictions for similar inputs.
+This paper introduces a novel approach called RobustFair to evaluate the accurate fairness of DNNs when subjected to these false or biased perturbations.
+RobustFair employs the notion of the fairness confusion matrix induced in accurate fairness to identify the crucial input features for perturbations.
+This matrix categorizes predictions as true fair, true biased, false fair, and false biased, and the perturbations guided by it can produce a dual impact on instances and their similar counterparts to either undermine prediction accuracy (robustness) or cause biased predictions (individual fairness).
+RobustFair then infers the ground truth of these generated adversarial instances based on their loss function values approximated by the total derivative.
+To leverage the generated instances for trustworthiness improvement, RobustFair further proposes a data augmentation strategy to prioritize adversarial instances resembling the original training set, for data augmentation and model retraining.
+Notably, RobustFair excels at detecting intertwined issues of robustness and individual fairness, which are frequently overlooked in standard robustness and individual fairness evaluations.
+This capability empowers RobustFair to enhance both robustness and individual fairness evaluations by concurrently identifying defects in either domain.
+Empirical case studies and quantile regression analyses on benchmark datasets demonstrate the effectiveness of the fairness confusion matrix guided perturbation for false or biased adversarial instance generation.
+Compared to state-of-the-art white-box robustness and individual fairness testing approaches, RobustFair identifies significantly more false adversarial instances (3.365-8.183 times) and biased adversarial instances (2.217-7.818 times), as well as numerous false or biased adversarial instances (4.807-15.885 times) previously overlooked by the other testing approaches.
+Furthermore, the adversarial instances identified by RobustFair outperform those identified by the other testing approaches in trustworthiness improvement, achieving the highest increase in accurate fairness (7.2\%) and individual fairness (9.7\%) across various sensitive attributes without compromising accuracy.